trinhngocthuyen/trinhngocthuyen.github.io/_posts/reading/2018-01-15-reading-week-3-jan-15-jan-21.md

 categories:	[Reading]
 ---

+[[3] Huy Tran @ NASA](https://women.nasa.gov/huy-tran/){:.post-link-reading} <content-meta>#biography</content-meta>
+- Really into this biography.
+Profoundly inspired by her story, partly because she was a Vietnamese who left the country for freedom, for a better education, a better future.
+- One particular point I really enjoyed is what her mentor consoled her (quoted at the end of the text).
+> One day, after months of doing research in a set of material compositions, I ran the tests and the samples failed miserably.
+I was frustrated that I had wasted so much time and funding.
+My mentor sat me down and told me, ***“This is research.
+Sometimes things work and sometimes they don’t.
+And you just need to understand what your results tell you and then you move on.
+If you get it right the first time, then we would have to call it ‘search’ rather than ‘re-search’!”***

+[[2] On being an Engineering Manager](http://codeplease.io/2018/01/15/on-being-an-engineering-manager){:.post-link-reading} <content-meta>#manager #retrospective</content-meta>
+- Fascinating!
+From the perspective of a reader, this reflection provides me a clear sense of *what it is like to be an engineering manager, or a team lead*.
+- Interpersonal skills matter as most of the problems a team lead deals with are about humans (who are unpredictable by nature).
+- A reality of taking this role is that you have less time to get involved in coding tasks no matter how much you want it.

 [[1] Practical story about Trie and Prefix Search](https://huydx.com/post/169427855284/practical-story-about-trie-and-prefix-search){:.post-link-reading} <content-meta>#tech-solution #data-structure #trie</content-meta>
 - Bài viết đề cập đến bài toán *prefix matching*, xương sống của giải pháp cho tính năng *autocompletion*.
 Bài này tác giả viết khá dễ hiểu.
 Mình rất thích.
 Tuy nhiên, có một vài điểm mình hơi thắc mắc, chỗ ước lượng memory usage cho Trie.